Cyrusly/yangmingkaili/_pages/about.md

 My research interests lie broadly in :
 - applying data science techniques（ML/DL） to solve climate and environmental problems
-- fine spatiotemporal distribution characteristics of motor vehicle pollutants and greenhouse gas emission
+- fine spatiotemporal distribution characteristics of motor vehicle emissions

 I am also open to other topics.
 Feel free to reach out if you would like to chat!